nikkieverett/recipe-app/recipes/stuffed-artichoke.md

 ---
 id: 5aa9201470931f0014f377f8
 servings: 2
-notes: this needs to steam longer than instructions say
+notes: 'this needs to steam longer than instructions say'
-directions: fill a steamer pot with a few inches of water and place a steamer basket on top. cover the pot and bring the water to a boil. turn the heat to low and let it simmer. use a chef's knife to cut off about 1-inch from the top of each artichoke and enough off of the bottom to form a nice base. remove any especially tough outer leaves and discard them. then use kitchen scissors to cut off the sharp tips of the leaves.
+directions: 'fill a steamer pot with a few inches of water and place a steamer basket on top. cover the pot and bring the water to a boil. turn the heat to low and let it simmer. use a chef's knife to cut off about 1-inch from the top of each artichoke and enough off of the bottom to form a nice base. remove any especially tough outer leaves and discard them. then use kitchen scissors to cut off the sharp tips of the leaves.